Form 1040 Line 11 Explained: Adjusted Gross Income (AGI)

 AGI and New York City Taxpayers

-For Reed Corporation clients — business owners, models and creators, athletes, expats, and high-net-worth individuals — AGI planning is often the single most consequential conversation of the year.
+For Reed Corporation clients —.
+Business owners, models and creators, athletes, expats, and high-net-worth individuals — AGI planning is often the single most consequential conversation of the year.
 New York State uses federal AGI as the starting point for its own income tax calculation, which means a higher federal AGI flows directly into higher state and city tax.
-Managing retirement contributions, timing capital gains, and structuring entity income to optimize AGI can produce meaningful savings across all three tax jurisdictions.
+Managing retirement contributions, timing capital gains, and structuring entity income to improve AGI can produce meaningful savings across all three tax jurisdictions.

 AGI vs. Modified Adjusted Gross Income (MAGI)

 Key Takeaway: AGI on line 11 is the single most referenced number in the tax code.
-If a taxpayer understands AGI, they understand one of the most powerful concepts in tax planning — and the foundation for every deduction, credit, and phaseout that follows.
+If a taxpayer understands AGI, they understand one of the most powerful concepts in tax planning —.
+And the foundation for every deduction and phaseout that follows.